imirzadeh/epsl-website/content/event/Grad-CAM for model decison interpretation/index.md

   region:
   postcode:
   country:
-summary: Neural networks have a bad reputations as they are treated like black boxes and lacks interpretations on the results they make.
+summary: Neural networks have a bad reputations as they are treated like black boxes and lack interpretations on the results they make.
 Grad-CAM can slightly interprete what is driving the model to make a decision.
 abstract: This presentation is all about producing visual explanation heat-maps that will help us understand how deep learning algorithms make decisions.
 We’ll see you how to interpret a dataset of cat & dog images using Grad-CAM and we can easily extend this example and use it for univariate and multivariate timeseries problems.

 # Talk start and end times.